deannabosschert/browser-technologies-1920/README.md

 #### 🗃 Tech(stack)
 You'll find more information about the tech stack I'm using in the [wiki](https://github.com/deannabosschert/browser-technologies-1920/wiki/%F0%9F%97%83-Tech(stack))

-## 👍🏽 Best practices
-- Work in branches, even if it's a one-man project.
-It helps staying focused on one feature until it's finished, and keeps your from doing 10 different things at the same time.
-Saves you merge conflicts, too.
-- ^ also helps with 'closing' a feature, so you are more likely to move on to the next.
-Too little time, too much ideas.
-- Commit early, commit often.
-- Make single-purpose commits.
-- Always fix your .gitignore-contents asap; node_modules or the like won't ever be pushed that way.
-- Styling comes last.
-It's gonna change anyways so most of the time, it's better to fix the technical stuff first.
-- Don't use declarations in the global scope.
-- Start your project with writing down the future function names (pre-actors, basically).
-- Make your own template for your readme
-- Google, google, google.
-99% of the time, it'll get you to the solution of your problem.
-- Set timers for solving problems that aren't super relevant in the current sprint but you do would like to work on; 25 mins tops, otherwise you'll be stuck with this for too long.
-- Make an actor diagram halfway through, it's a great reminder to refactor the code.
-- Explicitly limit the scope of your functions
-- Remember that most problems/features that have to do with the UI, can be fixed with mainly CSS.
-- Do not use .innerHTML
-- If there's an error, walk through your code from the top/beginning; explain it to your rubber ducky and state where certain data is passed.
-- Implement useful error handling.

 ### 💽 Data cleaning